 How Coverage for Substance Use Disorder Treatment Is Determined

-The services covered by Aetna and the amount of coverage offered are determined by numerous factors, such as:
+The addiction treatment services covered by Aetna and the amount of insurance coverage offered are determined by numerous factors, such as:

 - The medical necessity of the treatment: Medical necessity refers to the treatment being required for the specific condition as opposed to it being preferred by a physician or patient.
 Insurance companies have guidelines to determine the medical necessity of specific treatments.
 For instance, inpatient withdrawal management services would most likely not be approved for someone who abuses cannabis products except under very extreme conditions or circumstances, whereas an individual who abuses opiate drugs would be far more likely to have the services approved.
 While insurance companies have specific guidelines to determine the medical necessity of specific treatments for specific types of conditions, a well-written referral from a physician can also contribute to specific services being labeled as medically necessary for an individual.